michaelmcandrew/civicrm-user-guide-gitbook/initial-set-up/installation-and-basic-set-up.md

     for your online contribution pages).
 You can choose either CKEditor or TinyMCE.
 It's a good idea to try out both and see which is more comfortable for you and your users.
+-   **Enable Popup Forms** - this is on by default.
+Uncheck to  revert to opening the form by refreshing the page.
 -   **Individual Display Name** - Display name format for individual contact display names.
 -   **Individual Sort Name** - Sort Name format for individual contact